TyBruceChen/Grad-CAM--Understand-deep-learning-from-higher-view/README.md

 ![Gradient-CAM-step1](graphs/grad_cam_step1.png)

+where i and j are the height and width of the feature map.
+These two levels of summation correspond to the pooling step.
+Index k is one pixel's index from the heatmap after pooling

 Get the activations at the specific layer and the prediction tensor at the specific category.
 ```
 activations = extractor(img)